cypress-io/cypress/docs/source/api/commands/location.md

 comments: false
 ---

-Get the remote `window.location` as an object.
+Get the global `window.location` object of the page that is currently active.

 # Syntax